zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_dev_find-images.md

 ## Options

 ```
+      --create-set stringToString   Specify package variables to set on the command line (KEY=value).
+Note, if using a config file, this will be set by [package.create.set]. (default [])
+      --deploy-set stringToString   Specify deployment variables to set on the command line (KEY=value) (default [])
   -h, --help                        help for find-images
       --kube-version string         Override the default helm template KubeVersion when performing a package chart template
+      --registry string             Override the ###ZARF_REGISTRY### value for checks on images using the zarf registry (default "127.0.0.1:31999")
   -p, --repo-chart-path string      If git repos hold helm charts, often found with gitops tools, specify the chart path, e.g. "/" or "/chart"
-      --set stringToString       Specify package variables to set on the command line (KEY=value).
-Note, if using a config file, this will be set by [package.create.set]. (default [])
 ```

 ## Options inherited from parent commands